bhumphrey0x20/Advanced-Lane-Finding-Proj-3/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 To determine the lane lines, the warped image was passed to the function `find_lane_lines()`, in section "Functions For Lane Detection and Marking".
-This function used the histogram method described in the lecture, then fit a second order polynomial to the lane lines.
-The values of the lines and polynomial coefficients were stored in a Line() Class (see section "Line() Class to Store and Handle Line Fitting and Curve Radius Calculations").
+This function used the histogram method described in the lecture.
+Next, coefficients corresponding to equation 1 were obtainded using `numpy.polyfit()`.
+Finally, the equation [1] of the line was calculated along the y-axis.
+The values of the polynomial coefficients and the lines values were stored in a Line class (see section "Line Class to Store and Handle Line Fitting and Curve Radius Calculations").

 To reduce jitter during video processing, the three most recent values of the fit lines were stored in the Line class.
 The average of the three were used to draw the located lines on each video frame.

 #### Figure 6: Lane Lines on Binary Warped Image: Histogram Method
 <img src="https://github.com/bhumphrey0x20/Advanced-Lane-Finding-Proj-3/blob/master/output_images/laneLines_histMethod.png" height="480" width="640" />